davidgilbertson/transcriber/README.md

 # Transcriber

 A push-to-talk tool that records your voice and types the transcription wherever your cursor is.

+This is a personal experiment, not a polished product.
+Expect a few rough edges, especially if you're not on Windows.

 # Getting started